 The Rosette Network is owned by Lia Walsh, an individual fair trade enthusiast based out of Ottawa, Canada.

 Rosette Fair Trade is an online marketplace that specializes in fair trade goods.
 We only accept fair trade products that are verified or certified by a recognized fair trade body (or products whose ingredients are fair trade).
 In that sense, you could see Rosette as almost an Etsy or Amazon of fair trade products, where everything is made ethically by fair trade artisans, farmers and small businesses.
-We began exactly because there was need for a centralized spot where consumers could buy all their favourite fair trade products from various brands in one spot.

 While you can shop online 24/7, we are only available by phone and email during regular business hours, Monday to Friday, Eastern Time.
 This is also when orders are packed and shipped, so if you order on a weekend, please expect to wait until at least Monday before your order is sent.
 Your patience is appreciated, as we’re a tiny (one person!) operation.